 Poor maintenance.
 If you don’t have your HVAC system regularly inspected by a licensed AC maintenance company, your AC compressor is more likely to overheat.

 Age of the compressor.
-An older compressor or one that sees heavy use for long stretches of time is more prone to overheating.
+An older compressor or one that sees heavy use for long periods is more prone to overheating.

 High temperature.
 In the summer when the ambient temperature can be extreme, your compressor can get hot as well.
 If the room containing your compressor gets too hot, so will your compressor.